 6. Puerto Rico

 Whether you’re looking for jagged mountain peaks, diverse forests, golden beaches, or ancient culture, Puerto Rico has it all.
-While it’s often considered expensive, you can get flights from around £320 return during low season.
+While it’s often considered expensive to visit, you can find cheaper flights during the low season.
 Plus, there’s a good range of affordable accommodation options, and package deals may help you get even more value out of your trip!

 The cheapest airport to fly into is San Juan – Puerto Rico’s capital city.
 Here, you can spend hours wandering along the cobbled streets and soaking in the sights.
 This is a city marked by vibrant Spanish colonial buildings, bold street art, and the impressive fortress, El Morro, which overlooks the ocean.

-If you like animals, you can visit the free Save-A-Gato cat sanctuary, or if you’re looking for something more active, you can take a bus to some of the best surf spots in the Caribbean at Playa La Ocho.
-Then, when night falls, why not enjoy salsa lessons at bars like Piso Viejo?
+If you like animals, you can visit the free Save-A-Gato cat sanctuary, or if you’re looking for something more active, you can take a bus to Playa La Ocho for some of the best surfing in the Caribbean.
+Then, when night falls, why not enjoy salsa lessons?

-Food in Puerto Rico isn’t dirt cheap, but you can get a meal at an inexpensive restaurant for around £15 per person.
-Meanwhile, to save money on accommodation, you could consider staying in one of San Juan’s many hostels, which start at around £20 per night.
+Food in Puerto Rico isn’t as cheap as on some of the other islands, but you can get a meal at an inexpensive restaurant for around £15 per person.
+Meanwhile, to save money on accommodation, you could consider staying in one of San Juan’s many hostels.
 Or, you can find cheerful paradores (family-owned hotels), off-the-beaten-track inns, and guesthouses just outside the capital.

 Puerto Rico is also a place to get active while admiring breathtaking landscapes.
 Public transport between towns and cities isn’t well-developed here – so it’s worth saving your pennies to splash out on a few tours.
 These range from unmissable guided hikes in the El Yunque rainforest to caving and boat trips spotting seabirds and turtles offshore.